Jay C. Block

 Jay Christopher Block (born November 9, 1970) is an American politician.
 A member of the Republican Party, he has been in the New Mexico Senate since 2025.
 Block was previously a member of the Sandoval County Commission from 2016 to 2024.
-He unsuccessfully ran in the Republican primary in 2022 New Mexico gubernatorial election.
+He lost the Republican primary for New Mexico governor in 2022.

 Early life

 Block was born in Manchester, New Hampshire.
 As a child, he struggled in school due to dyslexia.
 In his teens, he volunteered for Jack Kemp's unsuccessful bid for the Republican nomination in the 1988 US presidential election.
 After high school, he joined the US Air Force and was in the ROTC program while at North Dakota State University.

 Block was diagnosed with post-traumatic stress disorder following his service in Afghanistan.
 He spent time working at the Pentagon and Kirtland Air Force Base.
 Following his retirement from the Air Force in 2016, he became a consultant for the Department of Defense on nuclear operations.